TheComputerizer/The-Impossible-Library/README.md

   implementation fg.deobf('maven.modrinth:the-impossible-library:fileVersion-universal')
 }
 ```
-The where the latest file version is `UNRELEASED`
+The where the latest file version is `0.4.0`